mtoensing/simpletoc/readme.txt

 * Compatible with AMP plugins.
 * Minimal and valid HTML output.
 * Inherits the style of your theme.
-* No customizations needed.
+* Control the maximum depth of the headings.
-* SEO friendly.
-Disable the h2 heading in the block.
+* SEO friendly: Disable the h2 heading of the TOC block and add your own.
 * No javascript or css added.
 * Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
 * Rank Math support.